Raymond (singer): Political activities

 Following the 2021 Myanmar coup d'état, he participated in the anti-coup movement both in person at rallies and through social media.
 Denouncing the military coup, he took part in protests, starting in February.
 He joined the "We Want Justice" three-finger salute movement.
 The movement was launched on social media, and many celebrities have joined the movement.

-In April 2021, warrants for his arrest were issued under Section 505 (a) of the penal code by the State Administration Council for speaking out against the military coup.
+In April 2021, the military junta, the State Administration Council, issued him an arrest warrant under Section 505 (a) of the Myanmar Penal Code for speaking out against the military coup.
 Along with several other celebrities, he was charged with calling for participation in the Civil Disobedience Movement (CDM) and damaging the state's ability to govern, with supporting the Committee Representing Pyidaungsu Hluttaw, and with generally inciting the people to disturb the peace and stability of the nation, which prompted him to flee to the jungle.

 Death

 He died due to a peptic ulcer on 23 June 2021 at the age of 32 in an area controlled by ethnic armed forces in Karen State bordering Thailand.
 His funeral was held on 25 June 2021 at the KNU Brigade Area 6 in Velhikalaw Village Cemetery.

 In memory of Raymond, the "Raymond Tree" campaign launched on 27 June 2021.